Home Thailand News ArchivesRoyal Cremation in Thailand, What You Need to Know

-Home Archives News in Thailand Royal cremation in Thailand, what you need to know
+Royal Cremation in Thailand, what you need to know

 Here is a description of what will happen during the royal cremation in Bangkok and throughout the country.
-A historic, sad and grandiose event, which will allow Thai people to pay a vibrant tribute to the late King Bhumibol Adulyadej (Rama IX) .
+A historic, sad and grandiose event, which will allow the Thai people to pay a vibrant tribute to the late King Bhumibol Adulyadej (Rama IX).

-Even though it's been a year, the sadness is still there.
+Even though it has been a year, the sadness is still present.

 Royal Cremation and Buddhist Cosmology

-The funeral will be a grand, carefully planned event featuring magnificent works of art that match traditional court practices; everything will take place according to a well-prepared plan, in honor of the deceased king.
+The Funeral will be a grand event carefully organized and will feature magnificent works of art that correspond to the traditional practices of the court; everything will unfold according to a well-prepared plan, in honor of the late king.

-The design plan of the Royal Crematorium (พระเมรุมาศ) and other surrounding architectural works reflect traditional cosmological beliefs, particularly with regard to the concept of Trailokya (ไตรภูมิ) or " three worlds ", which places Mount Meru (or Sumeru) at the center of the universe, surrounded by seven seas, seven mountains and four continents.
+The design plan of the Royal Crematorium (พระ เมรุมาศ) and other surrounding architectural works reflect traditional cosmological beliefs, particularly regarding the concept of Trailokya (ไตรภูมิ) or "three worlds », which places Mount Meru (or Sumeru) at the center of the universe, surrounded by seven seas, seven mountains, and four continents.

-In Buddhist cosmogony , the term triloka designates the three kingdoms, the three spheres of existence which are:
+In Buddhist cosmogony, the term triloka refers to the three realms, the three spheres of existence which are:

 • the realm of desires or kamadhatu